tanaylab/labNorm/cran-comments.md

 0 errors | 0 warnings | 0 note

 * This is a new release.
-* The default parameters of some functions rely on large data that should be downloaded after installation.
-Therefore, many of the examples are wrapped in \donttest clauses.
-In such cases, a version of the examples which does not rely on external data is included as well, wrapped with \dontshow clauses.
+* Some functions have default settings that rely on large data sets that are downloaded after installation.
+As a result, many examples in the documentation are wrapped in \donttest clauses.
+In these cases, an alternate version of the example that does not require external data is also provided, and is wrapped in \dontshow clauses.